External Bifold Door Thermal Efficiency

 When it comes to external doors, the two most common materials used are timber and uPVC.
 Although uPVC doors offer better energy efficiency than wood, they are less efficient to make.
 Wooden doors are much more environmentally friendly to manufacture, and also offer high levels of energy efficiency and low U-value ratings.

-Looking specifically at external bi-fold doors, again there are two main materials that they are constructed from: wood and aluminium.
+Looking specifically at external bifold doors, there are two main styles.
+Wooden and aluminium bi-fold doors.

-Aluminium is a light-weight metal and is naturally a poor insulator, so therefore aluminium has been considered to offer poor thermal efficiency in the past.
+Aluminium is a light-weight metal and is naturally a poor insulator.
+Therefore aluminium has been considered to offer poor thermal efficiency in the past.
 However many aluminium doors now feature a ‘thermal break’.
 The thermal break is included within the construction of the door and is made from a conductive material, improving the energy efficiency of the door.